near/boilerplate-template-keypom/README.md

 ## Authors & contributors

-The original setup of this repository is by [Dmitriy Sheleg](https://github.com/shelegdmitriy).
+The original setup of this repository is by [Jonathan Lewis](https://github.com/jon-lewis).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/near/boilerplate-template/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/near/boilerplate-template-keypom/contributors).

 ## Security